Space diving: History

 In the early 1990s, Kittinger played a lead role with NASA assisting British SAS Soldier Charles "Nish" Bruce to break his highest parachute jump record.
 The project was suspended in 1994 following Bruce's mental health breakdown.

-In 1997 parachutist and pilot Cheryl Stearns formed Stratoquest, aiming to break Kittenger's record as the first female space diver.
+In 1997 parachutist and pilot Cheryl Stearns formed Stratoquest, aiming to break Kittinger's record as the first female space diver.
 Due either to a significant shoulder injury or funding issues for the project this plan did not come to fruition.
 By the time Stearns was prepared to attempt her jump, Felix Baumgartner had completed his jump and Stearns shelved her event.

 In 2012, Felix Baumgartner broke Kittinger's highest altitude and Andreyev's longest-distance free fall records, when, on October 14, he jumped from over 128,000 ft.

 In 2014, Alan Eustace set the current world record highest and longest-distance free fall jump when he jumped from 135908 ft and remained in free fall for 123334 ft.
-However, Joseph Kittinger still holds the record for longest-duration free fall, at 4 minutes and 36 seconds, which he accomplished during his 1960 jump from 102800 ft.
+However, Kittinger still holds the record for longest-duration free fall, at 4 minutes and 36 seconds, which he accomplished during his 1960 jump from 102800 ft.

 Challenges to safe space diving

 There are several technical requirements and challenges to the possibility of space jumping.
 These requirements would be somewhat eased when entering the atmosphere from a simple drop, where the heat of reentry would be considerably less than that of reentering from orbit.
 At any given density of air, the terminal velocity of a person is much lower than that of a heavy spacecraft.
 This is because starting from a stationary platform means that fall speed never exceeds the local terminal velocity (though this is quite high in thin atmosphere) and a small light body slows down relatively quickly as the atmosphere thickens.

 Parachutes would require increased strength to slow the higher weights associated with the added equipment.

 NASA is known to have investigated the concept in case of an emergency situation on Space Shuttle orbiters where alternative methods of reentry are not available.
 However, such planning has not moved beyond the conceptual stage given the high energies involved in reentry from orbital speeds.
+NASA has trained astronauts for lower altitude skydives from the Orbiter known as the Mode VIII egress or bailout.